 New digital native media outlets are proliferating throughout Latin America.
-They have been created by journalists who have become entrepreneurs, driven by necessity—oppression from governments, crisis in traditional media, different types of censorship—or because they felt a drive to innovate online.
+They have been created by journalists who have become entrepreneurs, driven by necessity—oppression from governments, a crisis in traditional media, different types of censorship—or because they felt the drive to innovate online.

 Some of these entrepreneurial journalists from the region came together during the second panel of the 9th Ibero-American Colloquium on Digital Journalism organized by the Knight Center for Journalism in the Americas.
 Nearly 100 journalists from the region attended the event.

 Eight of the featured initiatives are part of the new non-profit organization SembraMedia, which seeks to create a community of digital journalists from Latin America and Spain that will support them in their process of becoming sustainable.

 Janine Warner, its founder and executive director, began by expressing her delight in presenting the project in the same place “where it was born,” making reference to the Massive Open Online Course (MOOC) “Development of Journalistic Projects for the Web: an Introduction to Entrepreneurial Journalism,” offered by the Knight Center in 2013 and taught by Warner.